nohal/dashboardsk_pi/README.md

 Every new instrument must be added to the `INSTRUMENTS` table at [the beginning of](https://github.com/nohal/dashboardsk_pi/blob/main/include/dashboardsk.h#L54-L62) `include\dashboardsk.h` with a new ID and the exact name of the class implementing it.
 The respective code is then generated automagically by the preprocessor.

-When adding a new instrument please also update the documentation under `manual/modules/ROOT`
+When adding a new instrument please also update the documentation under `manual/modules/ROOT` with the information relevant to the new functionality.

 ### Tests